 So, should you renovate before selling?
 Here are some ideas to kick things off.

 Compare similar properties in your area

 It’s a good idea to take a look at nearby properties for sale, which could be considered competition.
 A buyer’s final decision could come down to a competing property with a brand new kitchen or painted facade.
-Also, by looking at properties that have recently sold, you can discover common features that are helping these properties sell for a higher price.
+Also, by looking at recently sold properties, you can discover common features that are helping these properties sell for a higher price.

-Pick the right spaces to touch up
+Picking the right spaces to touch up

 If you’re in a newer property, you might only need to do update a couple of features to prepare for selling.
-However, if you’re in a property that needs a little bit more work, here are some common renovation ideas you can consider:
+However, if you’re in a property that is a little bit older that needs more work, here are some common renovation ideas you can consider:

 The biggest risk in renovating prior to selling is over-capitalising.
 Of course, it’s possible to make a large profit as a result of extensive renovations.
 But remember, many buyers will look at the basic structure of your property, not added features that reflect your personal style.
 For example, you don’t want to set yourself back tens of thousands of dollars by painting the walls in bright colours that the new owners end up painting over, or installing extravagant carpet that buyers don’t find attractive.
 It’s a good idea to stay simple and fresh when renovating for profit.

 How to renovate for profit – what’s next?

 The best place to start is talking to a local real estate agent, who’ll know what buyers in your local area are looking for in a property.
 A good agent will be able to give you an accurate property appraisal, and estimate the likely profit you’ll make on your renovation.
 You can compare real estate agents at LocalAgentFinder.com.au, including sales history, commissions, marketing fees, homeowner reviews and more.